gregorw/discriminable/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/94041c5f946b64040368/maintainability)](https://codeclimate.com/github/gregorw/discriminable/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/94041c5f946b64040368/test_coverage)](https://codeclimate.com/github/gregorw/discriminable/test_coverage)

-This is a Ruby gem that implements single-table inheritance (STI) for ActiveRecord models using string, integer and boolean column types.
+This is a Ruby gem that implements single-table inheritance (STI) for ActiveRecord using string, integer and boolean column types.

-In other words, it allows to use any (existing) model attribute to discriminate between different subclasses in your class hierarchy.
-This makes storing class names in a `type` column redundant.
+In other words, it allows you to use _any_ existing model attribute to discriminate between different subclasses in your class hierarchy.
+This is especially useful when dealing with **legacy databases** or **third-party systems**.
+Anytime you cannot use the default “inheritance column / class name” combo—`discriminable` is your friend.

-Also, it supports aliased attributes and _multiple_ values per subclass.
+It also supports aliased attributes and _multiple_ values per subclass.

 ## Installation